giuliopulina/socket.io-cluster-redis-streams/README.md

 List of experiments (one per folder):

 1. *redis-single-node*\
-A chat application (derived from Socket.io [example](https://github.com/socketio/socket.io/tree/main/examples/chat) deployed within a cluster of Socket.io servers, that communicate via a singular Redis instance using Redis adapter.
+A chat application (derived from Socket.io [example](https://github.com/socketio/socket.io/tree/main/examples/chat) deployed within a cluster of Socket.io servers, that communicate via a singular Redis instance using Redis Streams adapter.
 Load balancing and session persistence are attained through the utilization of Nginx in front of the Node.js servers.example.\
 **Known issues**:
     - All the requests are routed to the same Socket.io server, probably because of the way 'hash' load balancing mode of Nginx works in a local environment.
 For this reason, I couldn't realize that the chat application was buggy and not compatible with a cluster setup.